danhdds/rvfj-blender-plugin/README.md

 # rvjf-blender-plugin
-This is a plugin for blender, it adds videos listed in a json file.
+This is a plugin for blender, it add videos listed in a json file.

 given the json object: